Why Did My Deck Stain Darken or Turn Black?

 Tips to Avoid Deck Stain Darkening

 Most all deck stains are prone to darkening if the right circumstances occur.
-The darkening effect does not seem to be related to just one brand of wood deck stain but certain brands do seem to have issues more so then others.
+The darkening effect does not seem to be related to just one brand of wood deck stain but certain brands do seem to have issues more so than others.

 Correctly prepping the wood prior to a stain application can certainly cut down the chances of stain darkening.
 Once a deck stain does seem to have darkened, it should be cleaned or removed completely before a new coat of stain is applied.

-Be sure to follow the stain manufacturer’s instructions on cleaning the wood and applying stain.
+Be sure to follow the stain manufacturer’s instructions for cleaning the wood and applying stain.
 Be careful not to over apply the deck stain which can lead to curing issues.
 Back brush or use a stain rag to wipe any excess stain or puddles.

-Use a high quality deck stain that fights mold and mildew and is less prone to darkening.
+Use a high-quality deck stain that fights mold and mildew and is less prone to darkening.

 Need Help With a Failed Stain that Turned Black?
 Ask Below.